S-E-Team-3-Proton/Team-3-Photon/README.md

 - **RETURN**: Enters the typed information into the cell
   - **Note**: You must enter all of a player's information before you can move to change to a different player
 - **F1**: Edit player entry screen
+  - **Note**: You can use this after a game is over to return to the player entry screen
 - **F2**: Configure game parameters (Change Network Address Here)
 - **F5**: Start the game
 - **F7**: Create a new game (Not Implemented)
 - **F12**: Clear the current game setup

+## Players Needed To Start the Game
+- Our code requires the game to have one player on each team to run the game.
+So, make sure that there is at least one player on each team to avoid errors.
+- This can be changed in the future, we felt this worked best for standard games.

 ## Features
 - Query and insert player details into a PostgreSQL database